-Recently I have come across questions from small business owners regarding whether or not to raise prices, especially during the time of Caronavirus.
+Recently I’ve come across questions from small business owners regarding whether or not to raise prices, especially during the time of Coronavirus.
 If you have decided that you would like to increase your prices, this article will help you navigate the process thoughtfully.

 While price increases can elicit a strong emotional response both from the buyer and the seller, I prefer to take a more analytical approach through a real life pricing conundrum I came across in which an analytical approach would not only solve the short term, but assist in long term business growth.

-A coffee shop owner approached a group of professionals and asked the following question: “Every year I raise the price of my coffee by 1NIS, but this year, because of Caronavirus I’m not sure if I should do it, what do you think?”
+A coffeeshop owner approached a group of professionals and asked the following question: “Every year I raise the price of my coffee by 1NIS, but this year, because of Coronavirus I’m not sure if I should do it, what do you think?”

 The replies circled around the idea that said coffee shop owner offers a great product and therefore deserves the price increase.